EdOverflow/cryptojourney-content/cryptojourney.md

 #### :radio: The Machine

 A Purple machine consisted of two electronic typewriters connected to a plugboard and a box containing the cryptographic elements within a network of wiring.
 The plugboard had a plug for each letter in the Roman alphabet.
 JU.S.t like the German Enigma machine, Purple would not encipher any letter to itself, meaning that an `A` entered on the electronic typewriter would never be outputted as an `A` in the cipher text.
-When plaintext was typed on the first electronic typewriter, the input keyboard, it passed through a plugboard which separated the letters.
+When plain text was typed on the first electronic typewriter, the input keyboard, it passed through a plugboard which separated the letters.
 The separated letters were then sent to two different groups.
 The first group consisted of 6 vowels (`AEIOUY`) and the second group of 20 consonants (`BCDFGHJKLMNPQRSTVWXZ`).
 This feature of Purple was called the "6-20 split."
 The first group was called the "sixes" and the second group was called the "twenties".
 After passing through the input plugboard the letter is denoted by `S` in the image below, if the letter is in the "sixes".
 The letter is then sent to the output plugboard.
 On the other hand, if the letter is in the "twenties" the letter passes through three permutations, `L`, `M`, and `R` in the image below, and is then sent to the output plugboard.
 As you can see below the "sixes" will be permuted to "sixes" and the "twenties" will be permuted to "twenties" which is the weakness of the Purple machine and was exploited by the United States.

 The Japanese also used modified versions of Purple (Coral and Jade), these cipher machines did not use the "6-20 split."
 Unlike the German Enigma machine, which used rotors to permute letters, the Purple machine uses switches, each step of a switch permutes the letter.
 That is why Purple is referred as a "stepping switch machine".
 Unlike the Enigma machine, the Purple permutations were not made to be changed, that is another major weakness of the cipher machine. <sup>[3]</sup>